"It's listing to the right."

-"Let's go outside and see the full effect!"
+"Let's need to go outside and see the full effect!"
 Jazz grabbed the men by the hand and pulled them outside.
 They stood on the sidewalk to admire the final effect.

 "Even prettier than last year," she pronounced.

-"I have to admit you do good work."
+"I have to admit you do good work, Jazz baby."
 Krebs hugged her.

 "Jazz has always loved the holidays," Nick said.

 "Especially presents."
-She looked from one to the other.
+She looked from one to the other with an expectant expression.

 "You know the rules.
 We wait until the morning of December 25 and not one minute sooner.
 It's cold out here.
 I'll make Irish coffee," he offered, heading for the front door.
 "You can drink that, right, Nick?"